-- Applications are given out twice a year and students may begin a program at the beginning of fall or spring semester.
+- Students who qualify may begin a program at the beginning of fall or spring semester.

 - Transition Services Programs include the Transition Academies, SETS Program, and Corporate Classroom.

-- The Transition Academies provide qualifying students a functional program designed to support and facilitate the move from school to post-school life.
+The Transition Program provides students who are 18 or older, who have participated in an alternative high school curriculum, and who have completed academic and testing requirements for graduation the ability to participate in a functional program designed to support and facilitate the move from school to post-school life.

 - Community based training and experiences are built into the program.

-- If a student is accepted into a Transition Academy, he/she is assigned to one of four locations based on their current address.
+- If a student is accepted into a Transition class, he/she is assigned to one of six locations based on their current address.

 - Hillgrove High School